eloquent/lockbox-nodejs/README.md

-*Lockbox* is capable of extracting public keys from private keys, there is no need to create matching public key files; but if for some reason a public key file is required, this command will create one (from an RSA key in this example):
+*Lockbox* is capable of extracting public keys from private keys, there is no need to create matching public key files; but if for some reason a public key file is required, this command will create one:

     openssl rsa -pubout -in private.pem -out public.pem